dsmsuite/dsmsuite.github.io/user_guide.md

 ## DSM Viewer
 The DSM viewer reads the DSM file and visualizes the element hierarchy and dependencies.

+# Continuous Integration
+The analyzers, transformer and the builder are command line tools, so they can be easily integrated into continuous integration.

 # The DSI file format